mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/getting-started/index.md

 ## 2. Insert Your CA-Card or Licence Dongle

 System Monitor can be licensed by:

 - Communications adapter card (CA-card)
 - Dongle
 - Network card address

-Licensing via dongle or network card allows activities without an ECU connected.
-Dongles are available in USB format.

-Licences purchased from Motion Applied are tied to a specific dongle, CA card, or network card serial number.
-The licence determines available functions and supported ECU types.

-You may need a Custom Installation to configure your computer for licences.

-Licence codes control feature access.
-All features are present, but only licensed modules are unlocked.
-New licences unlock additional features.

-### Licence Checking

-System Monitor checks licences when commands are selected.
-If a command is not licensed, you are prompted to add a licence or cancel.
-Adding a licence rechecks and executes the command if licensed.

 ### Adding a Licence

 Open the Add Licence dialog via **Help > Add Licence** or **Add Licence** in the Licence Required dialog.

 !!! note
     Later versions use a Licence File stored locally, defining teams and options.
-Licences are managed online at [Motion Applied Portal](https://portal.motionapplied.com/)
+Licences are managed online at [Motion Applied Portal](https://portal.motionapplied.com/).

 The window lists added devices (type and serial number).
 Select a device to view its licence profile.